andreatta-ale/analixText/article/paper.md

 joblib.dump(grid_search, './data/source_data/res/xgboost_model.joblib')
 ```

-After training the classifier algorithm, it is possible to test it just by importing the model to another jupyter notebook (*I_am_here_to_test_the_model.ipynb* file is available for that end).
+After training the classifier algorithm, it can be tested by importing the model to another Jupyter Notebook (*I_am_here_to_test_the_model.ipynb* file is available for that end).

 ```python